 - 1. The Financial Aid Staff will verify that the student has a complete FAFSA on file.
-If the student does not qualify to receive the Federal Pell grant, the student will need to be deemed "ineligible" for any type of assistance before they can apply for a tuition waiver. - 2.
-If a student qualifies for financial aid, theaid will be awarded in the following order: - a.
+If the student does not qualify to receive the Federal Pell grant and does not qualify for sufficient financial aid to cover the cost of tuition the, they can apply for a tuition waiver. - 2.
+If a student qualifies for financial aid, the aid will be awarded in the following order: - a.
 Program dollars (Programs paying tuition costs for their students) - b.
 Title IV funding - c.
 Other Grant Aid - d.
+Internal/External Scholarships

-Internal/External Scholarships - e.
+- e.
 Tuition Waivers - 3.
-Textbook Usage and Registration fees will not bewaived.
+Textbook Usage and Registration fees will not be waived.